vyca2017/content/content/tutorials/authorization/authorization-content-management-system.md

 ### Moderators and admins can publish or unpublish any document

-This is a `role-based` permission that only acts on a subset of the available fields.
-In this case, we only express a permission about the `published` field.
+This is a `role-based` permission that only acts on a subset of the available fields, in this case the `published` field.

 #### Permission Parameters